 5. Empowering civil societies: building capacity for change

-The Congress participants have also been able to enjoy the Congress’ most popular features: the Global Village, abstracts presentations, throught-provoking debates, insightful workshops and the traditional Master Courses - to name a few!
+The Congress participants were also able to enjoy the Congress’ most popular features: the Global Village, the abstracts presentations, throught-provoking debates, insightful workshops and the traditional Master Courses - to name a few!

-The 2016 World Cancer Congress is organised by UICC and has been hosted by:
+The 2016 World Cancer Congress is organised by UICC and was hosted by: